. Low Carb Chips: Top Picks From a Diabetes Dietitian

 • Parm crisps

-• Not exactly a chip, but these oven baked parm chips are made from one single ingredient (aged parmesan cheese) and make the perfect addition to a salad for some extra crunch or eaten alone as a satisfying snack.
+• Parm Crisps are not exactly a chip, but these oven-baked snacks are made from one single ingredient (aged parmesan cheese) and make the perfect addition to a salad for some extra crunch or eaten alone as a satisfying snack.

 • Moon Cheese

-• In addition to store bought low carb chips and crackers, you could also try baking your own kale chips, zucchini chips, pepperoni chips, or even cheese crisps at home.
+In addition to store-bought low-carb chips and crackers, you could also try baking your own kale chips, zucchini chips, pepperoni chips, or cheese crisps.

-• Low carb tortilla chips are another easy home made low carb chip option.
-All you have to do is cut up some your favorite brand of low carb tortillas, brush with olive oil, sprinkle with your favorite seasonings, and bake at 350 degrees for 8-10 minutes!
+Low-carb tortilla chips are another easy homemade option.
+All you have to do is cut up some of your favorite low-carb tortillas, brush them with olive oil, sprinkle with your favorite seasonings, and bake at 350 degrees for 8-10 minutes!
+Serve your homemade chips with this delicious and easy to make Buffalo Chickpea Dip!

 Conclusion

-As you can see, there are many options of low carb chips and crackers to buy or make when you are craving a crunchy, salty snack.
-Many of these options are low in carbs and high in protein and/or fiber making them satisfying while still tasting great.
+As you can see, there are many low-carb chips and crackers to buy or make when you are craving a crunchy, salty snack.
+Many of these options are low in carbs and high in protein and/or fiber, making them satisfying while still tasting great.
 An added bonus is that they will not cause large spikes in blood sugar that you may see from typical chips.

 Leave a Comment